Your free strata dictionary – New South Wales

 - Information about the strata committee members and managing agent

 - Strata levies

 - Insights into the property’s 10-year capital works plan

 Some matters must be vote on by special resolution where no more than 25% of the unit entitlements of the votes cast are against the motion

 A strata plan subdivides the land and building(s) of a strata property into lots and common property.

 A strata roll is the register of the owners of every lot in a strata property.
-It includes the names of other interested parties such as
+It includes the names and contact information of other interested parties such as

 - any mortgage holders

 Unit entitlement (UE) regulates levy amount each property owner must pay.
 It also determines voting strength at meetings if the value of the votes is important.
 Strata plans contain information on the UE.